 Hector says he had to learn how to be brave and fight.
 He experiences courage not as a lack of fear, but the practiced ability to feel fear, and then decide to move forward anyway.

-The Greek word for “learn” is didaskein and English professor David Mikics astutely notes that didaskein is never used anywhere else in the Iliad to describe learning about bravery or manliness.
+The Greek word for “learn” is didaskein and English professor David Mikics astutely notes that didaskein is never used anywhere else in The Iliad to describe learning about bravery or manliness.
 Just in this instance.
 Homer is clearly setting up a contrast between Hector and his instinctively fierce rival, Achilles.

 While Achilles was born manly, Hector had to learn andreia.
 He had to learn how to be fierce and strong, which suggests it wasn’t in his nature to be so.

 Instead Hector was probably by nature a nice guy.
 No, not the insufferable nice guy nice guy.
 I’m talking niceness in terms of being genuinely kind, compassionate, and considerate to others.
-There’s evidence for this characterization in the Iliad; for example, while others blamed and resented Helen for starting the Trojan War, Hector went out of his way to show kindness towards her.
+There’s evidence for this characterization in the text; for example, while others blamed and resented Helen for starting the Trojan War, Hector went out of his way to show kindness towards her.

 Further, following Hector’s admission to his wife that he had to learn andreia, his young son, Astyanax, catches sight of him in his blood-stained armor, and, not recognizing his father, begins to scream.
 Laughing, Hector takes off his helmet, picks up his boy and tosses him in the air while giving him kisses, just like you see dads do today.